History of Nahuatl: 1686–1767

 Regarding indigenous education, in 1697 the royal decree that revoked the prohibition of indigenous people to be ordained as priests was made, reiterating it in 1725.
 In this way, the king declared that indigenous people should be treated "according to and like the other vassals in my extensive domains of Europe, with whom they must be equal in everything."
 At this time, the Tlaxcaltec governor Juan Ventura Zapata wrote the work in Nahuatl entitled Chrónica de la muy noble y leal ciudad de Tlaxcala, and with news until 1689.
 The last part of the Chrónica was written by the priest Manuel de los Santos y Salazar, who also wrote the play in Nahuatl entitled Invención de la Santa Cruz.

 King Philip V of Spain, faced with a series of problems related to Manuel José Rubio y Salinas' compliance with the royal decree of 1749 that ordered the secularization of doctrines, became aware of the opposition by indigenous people, Franciscans, Augustinians and the inhabitants of Mexico City, thus softening secularization.
 For this reason, he ordered that the new parish priests be "perfectly instructed in the languages of the natives and these in Spanish."
 In 1754 another important grammar arises, this time by José Agustín de Aldama.

 The philosopher Francisco Javier Clavijero, a Jesuit priest from New Spain, known mainly for his work Historia antigua de México, studied and analyzed the language of Nahuatl poetry, describing it as "pure, entertaining, brilliant, figurative and full of comparisons with the most pleasant objects of the nature."

 In his time there were European writers stating that in the languages of America there were not enough words to express general notions and that metaphysical concepts could not be represented.
-Clavijero refutes that idea completely, pointing out that "there are few languages more capable of expressing metaphysical ideas than Mexicano, because it is difficult to find another in which abstract names abound so much."
+Clavijero refutes that idea completely, pointing out that "there are few languages more capable of expressing metaphysical ideas than Nahuatl, because it is difficult to find another in which abstract names abound so much."